jaroslaw-weber/blog/data/posts/csharp-vs-rust.md

 # Option

-Rust uses `Option` to eliminate `NullReferenceException`.
-It is the most common runtime error in C# so there is a lot of focus to solve it.
+Rust uses `Option` instead of `null`. `NullReferenceException` is the most common runtime error in C# so there are already some plans for solving this problem in future C# versions (non nullable reference types).
 Recently, languages like Kotlin and Swift are using `Option` instead of nulls.
-Rust is the same.
-Rust does not have `null`.
+Rust is another language that does not have `null`.
 Instead, you can express "lack of value" with an `Option` wrapper.
 It is so much easier to work with options than nulls.
 Let's say we have a function in C#:

 ```csharp